kyle-rader/simple-app/README.md

 > *For some definition of simple*

-This repo provides a modern web application template that uses [Rails] for you classic MVC server-client relationship and [SvelteJS] for interactive JS components.
+This repo provides a modern web application template that uses [Rails] for your classic MVC server-client relationship and [SvelteJS] for interactive JS components.

 ## Dev Setup
 Either Linux, WSL (Windows Subsystem for Linux), or Mac will work best.